valkey-io/valkey-doc/topics/atomic-slot-migration.md

 For more details on `CLUSTER GETSLOTMIGRATIONS` see the [command documentation](../commands/cluster-getslotmigrations.md).

-## Canceling Atomic Slot Migrations
+## Canceling atomic slot migrations

-If you need to cancel a slot migration after the process was started, Valkey provides the `CLUSTER CANCELSLOTMIGRATIONS` command to cancel all active Atomic Slot Migrations for which that node is the source node.
+If you need to cancel a slot migration after the process was started, Valkey provides the `CLUSTER CANCELSLOTMIGRATIONS` command to cancel all active atomic slot migrations for which that node is the source node.
 This command can be sent to the whole cluster to cancel all slot migrations everywhere.

 For more details on `CLUSTER CANCELSLOTMIGRATIONS` see the [command documentation](../commands/cluster-cancelslotmigrations.md).

-## Behind the scenes of Atomic Slot Migration
+## Behind the scenes of atomic slot migration

-Atomic Slot Migration utilizes a completely different process than `CLUSTER SETSLOT`-based migrations:
+atomic slot migration utilizes a completely different process than `CLUSTER SETSLOT`-based migrations:

 1. Immediately after `CLUSTER MIGRATESLOTS` is received by the source node, it